Environmental responsibility is key to all of Tilhill's operations.

 Our management of environmental issues is compliant with the ISO 14001 standard.
-Tilhill Forestry is the only forestry company in the UK to employ two full-time ecologists to advise on environmental matters.
+Tilhill is the only forestry company in the UK to employ two full-time ecologists to advise on environmental matters.

 Placing the natural heritage value of land in the context of its wider landscape setting is essential.
 As is relating such values to wider initiatives such as Habitat Action Plans, Species Action Plans, Local Biodiversity Action Plans, European Directives and the wide range of Forestry Commission guidance on ancient woodland and peatland restoration and management.